speculare-cloud/speculare-client/README.md

 You can also find debug build in the CI'artifacts [here](https://github.com/speculare-cloud/speculare-client/actions/workflows/ci.yml).

 ### Configurations
-Speculare Client need a config file (see Example.toml for example).
+Speculare Client need a config file (see Config.example.toml for example).
 You can save it anywhere, you just have to specify it's path to speculare-client when launching it.
 ```bash
 $ speculare-client "/path/to/Config.toml"
 ```